coralproject/talk/CONTRIBUTING.md

 There is always more work to be done to make an application more stable, scaleable and secure.

-If you see issues in the code or have ideas on how we may improve Talk, please conisder:
+If you see issues in the code or have ideas on how we may improve Talk, please consider:

 * [contributing a fix](https://github.com/coralproject/talk/wiki/Forking,-Branching-and-Merging),
 * [filing an issue](https://github.com/coralproject/talk/issues), or